A Jack Russell Terrier Italian Greyhound mix is not a designer dog, but fanciers are keen to learn its potential as the next-generation family pet.

 Depending on the registry, the Jack Russell Terrier and Parson Russell Terrier are the same dogs, or the former is a distinct shorter-legged breed.
 In either case, they began in England in the mid-1800s.

-Reverend John Russell founded the terrier to hunt and follow foxes if they fled into underground burrows.
+Reverend John Russell founded the terrier hunting and following foxes if they fled into underground burrows.
 Jack Russells may have had Beagles and Bull terriers in their backgrounds.

 Despite its origins from the significantly bigger Greyhound, the IG is about 2,000 years old.
 It resulted from downsizing when nobles were fashionable to own miniatures of larger breeds.

-Bred as companion animals in southern Europe and present-day Turkey, Italian Greyhounds were capable of hunting and coursing small game.
+Bred as companion animals in southern Europe and present-day Turkey, Italian Greyhounds could hunt and course small game.
 They rose to prominence in Italy as early as the 1300s.

 Jack Russell Italian Greyhounds have variable physical and personality traits as a mixed breed.
 A small percentage will look almost entirely like one parent breed or the other.
 About 80% or more will have a blend of characteristics and share several prominent features in common.